UVA-Computer-Vision-Lab/compute-guide/README.md

 3. Then you have two choices:

     - Submit a slurm script([UVA slurm information](https://www.cs.virginia.edu/wiki/doku.php?id=compute_slurm)) to run a job.
-    - Use the `srun` command like the one below to use the server interactively.
+    - Use the `salloc` command like the one below to use the server interactively.
         ```
         salloc -p gpu -N 1 -c 10 --mem=30G -J InteractiveJob -t 0-00:30:00 --gres=gpu:2 -C a40
         ```